-During this year in a time that felts like a global shutdown, when we weren't able to have our beloved guests in our camps we launched our very own Safari Talks, an unscripted LIVE show, that you can find on our Facebook and YouTube channels.
+This year we've seen a global shutdown impact many industries.
+When we weren't able to have our beloved guests in our camps we launched our very own Safari Talks, an unscripted LIVE show, that you can find on our Facebook and YouTube channels.
 This has given us a chance to engage with experts about topics including conservation, photography and the future of travel, and help us make sense people concerns and support while we navigate these unpredictable times.

 African Bush Camps (ABC) between March and August entered a 'hunker down' period, a time to step back analyse the situation, better our offering and listen to the concerns of our guests & travel partners.
 The positive yet surprising reaction is that we're seeing more people reaching out to plan and dream about their once-in-a-lifetime safari.
 Our overarching belief is after this time of a 'survival state'; everyone needs a holiday and Africa offers many benefits to rejuvenate you after such a crazy time.
 And the stats agree - 90% of guests set to travel between April - August opted to postpone their trips! #PostponeDontCancel.
 We're excited to see some local travellers filling our camps with excitement and getting a much-needed rest!